geobtaa/data-api/docs/gazetteer_data_management.md

 2. Importers - Scripts to load the prepared data into the database

 Currently supported gazetteers:
-- Who's on First (WOF)
+- BTAA Placenames
 - GeoNames
-- BTAA Geoportal
 - OCLC FAST Geographic (FAST)
+- Who's on First (WOF)

 ## Prerequisites